Niman Ranch

-Niman Ranch began in the early 1970s on an eleven-acre ranch in a small coastal town just north of San Francisco.
+Niman Ranch began in the early 1970s on an 11 acre ranch in a small coastal town just north of San Francisco.
 They produce beef, lamb, and pork.

 History

 Early years

-Niman Ranch was founded in 1969 by rancher William Ellis "Bill" Niman, a hippie and elementary school teacher, who has since left the company.
-He had moved from Minnesota to the small coastal town of Bolinas, California.
-There he purchased a ranch for $18,000 to begin a part-time pig, goat, and chicken farming operation.
+In 1969, Niman Ranch was founded by rancher William Ellis "Bill" Niman, a hippie and elementary school teacher, who has since left the company.
+He had moved from Minnesota to the small coastal town of Bolinas, California, where he purchased a ranch for US$18,000 to begin a part-time pig, goat, and chicken farming operation.
 His first cattle were acquired as trade for tutoring services.

 Growth and investment

-By 1994, the company had developed a reputation for high quality beef, but demand was exceeding the company's production capacity.
-In 1994, Niman met Iowa pork farmer Paul Willis, and began private labeling Willis' pork under the name "Niman-Schell".
+By 1994, the Niman Ranch company had developed a reputation for high quality beef, but demand was exceeding the company's production capacity.
+That same year, Niman met Iowa pork farmer Paul Willis, and they began private labeling Willis' pork under the name "Niman-Schell".

 In 1997, Niman undertook an ambitious expansion aided by management changes and several million dollars of funding.
-That year investors Rob Hurlbut and Mike McConnell became owner-partners and the company was renamed "Niman-McConnell".
+That same year, investors Rob Hurlbut and Mike McConnell became owner-partners, and the company was renamed "Niman-McConnell".
 Hurlbut, a former manager of coffee for Nestle, became the CEO.

 Orville Schell left to become dean of the UC Berkeley Graduate School of Journalism.

-Subsequently, the company also accepted funding from Pacific Community Ventures, a community development venture capitalist itself funded in large part by the California Public Employees' Retirement System (CalPERS).
+Subsequently, the company also accepted funding from Pacific Community Ventures, a community development venture capitalist, itself funded in large part by the California Public Employees' Retirement System (CalPERS).

-Revenues grew in the period, from $3 million in 1997 to $5 million in 1998, and $20 million in 2000, as Niman began to sell packaged meats in grocery stores.
+In the late 1990s, revenues continued to grow, from US$3 million in 1997, to US$5 million in 1998, and to US$20 million in 2000, as Niman began to sell packaged meats in grocery stores.

 Niman becomes a national brand

-When Alice Waters opened her Chez Panisse restaurant in 1971, Bill Niman sent her pork for evaluation.
-Waters agreed to buy pork from Niman, and included both the name and company logo on her menus.
+In 1971, when Alice Waters opened her Chez Panisse restaurant, Bill Niman sent her pork for evaluation.
+Waters agreed to buy pork from Niman, as well as including both the name and company logo on her menus.

-In 2001 Niman entered an agreement to sell pork to the Chipotle Mexican Grill restaurant chain.
+In 2001, Niman entered an agreement to sell pork to the Chipotle Mexican Grill restaurant chain.
 To meet the demand, Paul Willis recruited hog farmers, mostly from the Midwest, to raise pigs under contract.

-In 2005 Niman Ranch sold to more than 1,200 restaurants and restaurant groups.
+In 2005, Niman Ranch sold to more than 1,200 restaurants and restaurant groups.

-In July 2006, Chicago-based Natural Food Holdings (part of Hilco Equity Partners) bought a major stake in the company; at the time, Niman Ranch was losing close to $3 million.
-In January 2009, due to bankruptcy Niman Ranch was merged into its chief investor.
-The CEO at the time, Jeff Swain, said that the company is making $7,000 a week since Natural Food took over, rather than losing $10,000.
+In July 2006, Chicago-based Natural Food Holdings (part of Hilco Equity Partners) bought a major stake in the company; at the time, Niman Ranch was losing close to US$3 million a year.

+In January 2009, due to bankruptcy, Niman Ranch was merged into its chief investor, Natural Food Holdings.
+The CEO at the time, Jeff Swain, said that the company had been making US$7,000 a week since Natural Food took over, rather than losing US$10,000 a week.